davenamin/fieldwork/README.md

 > cd <path to this repository>
 > npm run watch
 ```
+in them. the application should be running at http://localhost:5000

 ### deployment on [Dokku](http://dokku.viewdocs.io/dokku/)! ###
 Note: FLASK_SECRET is an additional environment variable for [the Flask secret key](https://stackoverflow.com/questions/22463939/demystify-flask-app-secret-key).